Ramonmelod/scriptsBash/ssh_introduction_banner/instructions.md

 sudo touch /etc/ssh/sh_banner.txt

 ```
-4. Add your personalized greeting message to the file.
-You can create great banners in sites like the one below:
+4. Add your personalized greeting message to the file. if you want you can create a banners, like the one in the file `ssh_banner.txt` of this repository in sites like the one below:

 ```